lililuanluan/rocket/README.md

 When no configuration files are given, or when `None` is given, then the Strategy will automatically fall back to the default configurations.
 Strategy's parameters get placed in a dictionary, namely `self.params`.
 Example: A configuration file is used with one field `field1`.
 To access this field, `self.params['field1']` should be used.
 Users are free to parse the dictionary into class attributes, this is not done automatically.
 Network configurations get communicated to the Network Packet Interceptor module automatically.
+All configuration files must be in the `yaml` format.

 #### Network Partitions
 Newly created `Strategy`'s should call `super().__init__()` to initialize needed fields to support network partitions.